darlandc1998/darlandc1998/README.md

 <div align="center">

 <div style="font-weight: normal; padding: 10px 100px;">Welcome to my profile.
-I'm a full-stack developer and have been working with software development for over five years.</div>
+I'm a full-stack developer and have been working with software development since 2015.</div>

 <h5>Languages and Tools</h5>